brainnetome/diffusionkit/source/userguide.rst

     -sub     image/value   Subtract data from the last step.
     -mul     image/value   Multiply the data from the last step.
     -div     image/value   Divide the data from the last step.
     -roi     x,y,z,r       Generate a ROI centered at [x,y,z](MNI mm) with radius r, in the input data space.
+    -roi_rect  x1,x2,y1,y2,z1,z2  OR  i
+                           Generate a cuboid ROI by specifying left-bottom corner [x1,y1,z1] and right-up corner [x2,y2,z2].
+                           If only one integer is specified, we assume you want to get the i-the volume along the 4th dimension (from 0).
     -mask    image         Mask the data from last step by this input one.
                            If this input is a binary, then it is the same as -mul, otherwise it keep the voxels from the last step when the new input is nonzero.
     -bin     value         set 1 if >value, otherwise 0.
-    -uthr    value         Set voxel=0 when it>=value.
+    -uthr    value         Set voxel=0 when it>value.
-    -dthr    value         Set voxel=0 when it<=value.
+    -dthr    value         Set voxel=0 when it<value.
     -o       image         output a NIFTI (.nii.gz) file

 Fiber manipulation